 It is therefore strongly suggested to make a new will as a married couple or civil partners.
 Married couples and civil partners may leave everything to one partner and be exempt from inheritance tax.
 Without a will, the rules around intestacy are complex, differing between the regions of England and Wales, Scotland and Northern Ireland.

 Making a will during divorce and separation period

-During the divorce and separation period, your legal partner will probably still be your will’s main executor and your will’s main beneficiary.
+During the divorce or civil partnership dissolution period, your legal partner will probably still be your will’s main executor and your will’s main beneficiary.
 This may not be what you want anymore, especially if you are parting on bad terms.
 For this reason alone, it is important to rewrite a will during the separation period.